KN2002/Capstone-Project-Telehealth-Broadband/README.md

 # Capstone-Project-Telehealth-Broadband
-This repository contains code and analysis for the MY498 Capstone Porject.
+This repository contains code and analysis for the MY498 Capstone Project.
 Candidate number: 39382.